bcgov/devops-platform-workshops/101_materials/101quiz.md

 - d) Wildfire-app:rhwajklfbfbfewa

 I want to deploy a database.
 How should I deploy it?
-- a) Using a Deployment or DeploymentConfig with the rolling deployment option
+- a) Using a Deployment with the rolling deployment option
-- b) Using a Deployment or DeploymentConfig with the recreate deployment option
+- b) Using a Deployment with the recreate deployment option
 - c) Using a StatefulSet
 - d) "Hey Alexa, deploy my database"